radius-project/docs/docs/content/getting-started/create-environment.md

 1. Create a Radius environment:

    The following command creates an environment in interactive mode and will prompt you for input like the name of a new Resource Group and location.
 If no environment name is specified, it will default to the Resource Group name.
+   Note: select n for subscription and select Raidus Dev (which is 39 at the time of writing)

    ```sh
    rad env init azure -i